 |75 inches||75 inches (6.25 feet)||150 inches (12.5 feet)|

 What's comfortable for you?

-The typical TV-watcher sits 9 feet from the screen, which brings us to the comfort factor: Most people like to sit far enough away from a TV that the pixels almost don't factor into the equation.
+The typical TV-watcher sits 9 feet from the screen, which brings us to the comfort factor: Most people like to sit far enough away from a TV that the pixels on the screen can't be distinguished.
 So, feel free to experiment with the placement of your new TV, and it never hurts to go a little bigger than what you think you'll need.